mrkrumhausen/product-space/plays/validate-startup-idea.md

 ---

 ## How to Validate your startup idea?
+Nothing is more frustrating than spending years on your idea just to notice it wasn’t any good in the first place.

 Four things are critical for success: the idea, the product, the team and the execution.